malgorath/laravel-resume-builder-ai/README.md

 Available seeders:
 - `SkillSeeder` - Populates skills table with technical and professional skills
 - `PromptSeeder` - Seeds baseline LLM prompts and Ollama configs
+- Job listing skills are AI-extracted on job creation (and first view if missing) using the `job_skill_extraction` prompt and stored in `job_listing_skills` with a pivot to jobs.
+Tags appear on the job detail above the Apply section.

 ### Admin: LLM Prompts
 - Manage prompts and Ollama settings at `/admin/prompts` (admin only).